The Euregio Summer School

-The Euregio Summer School focuses on the topic of “Human Rights and Technological Change.”
+The Euregio Summer School is dedicated to the topic of “Human Rights and Technological Change.”
 Every year, there is a specific thematic focus.
 At the same time, it is seen as an initiative to promote European integration.
-It offers 30 students and researchers from the three Euregio universities in Bolzano, Innsbruck, and Trento an extensive and in-depth insight into the topic, as well as the opportunity for mutual exchange.

 A special opportunity and enrichment is the collaboration with the Global Campus of Human Rights, a globally oriented excellence center of the EU based in Venice, which has been established for over 20 years and thus has an outstanding international network.